immutant/immutant.org/news/2013-05-29-lein-immutant-1-0-0-beta1.md

 the best place for storing those files, since they aren't Leiningen specific.
 Therefore, we've moved the base directory to `~/.immutant`.

-In addition, we've reorganized layout of `~/.immutant/releases` to be a bit cleaner.
+In addition, we've reorganized the layout of `~/.immutant/releases` to be a bit cleaner.

 Since the new plugin will be looking in `~/.immutant`, it won't see the prior installs in `~/.lein/immutant`.
 You'll need to re-install